ActiveLook/Config-Generator/README.md

 ## First use

-* (if available): Connect your glasses to your computer with a USB cable.
+* Connect your glasses to your computer with a USB cable.
 * Open a terminal and type `python configGenerator.py`
 * Choose between :
   * `1 - Save in file`
     * Convert a config to a binary
-    * You can then load this config file to the eyewear through the Demo Application and/or SDK.
+    * You can use this file to load config to the glasses with the SDK
   * `2 - USB live test`
-    * Directly load a config into your eyewear (if USB connector is available).
+    * Directly load a config into glasses

-## Build your own ActiveLook Configuration
+## Do your own ActiveLook Configuration

 * Create a folder with the name of your config inside the `cfgDescriptor` folder.
   * You can duplicate the `demo` folder, it will be a way much easier